nikosath/card-app/README.md

     - `admin1@cards.io / adminPass1`

 ### CardController
+Use the token from AuthController as a bearer token to access the following operations.
+Example header: `Authorization: Bearer {token}`
 - `GET /cards`: Retrieves all cards.
 - `GET /cards/search`: Searches for cards based on given parameters.
 - `POST /cards`: Creates a new card.